KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 Reordering of the species is performed in order to minimize the fill-in during the LU factorization, and therefore preserve the sparsity structure and increase efficiency.
-The reordering is done using a diagonal markowitz algorithm.
+The reordering is done using a diagonal Markowitz algorithm.
 The details are explained in :cite:t:`1996:Sandu_et_al`.
 The default is :command:`ON`.
 :command:`OFF` means that KPP does not reorder the species.
 The order of the variables is the order in which the species are